-The Research Component and thesis writing shall be completed over the five years duration of the course.
-The Candidate will be spend total time equivalent to one calendar year for research during the training.
-Research can be done as one block or it can be done in the form of regular periodic rotation over five years as long as total research time is equivalent to one calendar year.
+Part III is structured for 3rd, 4th and 5th calendar years in MD Gastroenterology.
+The candidate shall undergo training to achieve educational objectives of MD Gastroenterology (knowledge & skills) along with rotation in relevant fields.
+Over the five years duration of the course, candidate will spend total time equivalent to one calendar year for research during the training.
+Research can be done as one block in 5th year of training or it can be done in the form of regular periodic rotations over five years as long as total research time is equivalent to one calendar year.

-Admission Criteria
+5. Admission Criteria